List of minor biblical places: Zaphon

 Zaphon (Tsaphonah, rendered Sephenia in some manuscripts of the Septuagint) is mentioned in Joshua 13:27 as a location within the territory of the tribe of Gad and in Judges 12:1 as the location where the Ephraimites met with Jephthah and his army to complain that Jephthah had fought the Ammonites without calling on the Ephraimites for military assistance.
 The Easy-to-Read Version calls it a "city".
 Some translations (e.g. the King James Version) render Tsaphonah as "northwards".

 Zelzah

 A place at the border of Benjamin, where two men were to meet Saul as a sign of his kingship, in 1 Samuel 10:2.
 This is the only mention of the place in the Bible, and its location is unidentified.

+Zer

+Zer, fortified city mentioned in along with Ziddim, Hammath, Rakkath, and Chinnereth.

 Zereda

 Zereda(h) is the birthplace of Jeroboam, the first king of the northern Kingdom of Israel and the son of Nebat of the Tribe of Ephraim.